VaiTon/AlmaAule/README.md

 ## Disclaimer

+> [!WARNING]
+> In no way is this project affiliated with or endorsed by the University of Bologna (Unibo).
+>
-In no way is this project affiliated with or endorsed by the University of Bologna (Unibo).
-It is an independent project created by students and developers to provide a useful tool for the Unibo community.
+> It is an independent project created by students and developers to provide a useful tool for the Unibo community.

 ## Live deployments